-Denis Chang first joined our staff in 2005—year 2, when the event was just a weekend—and has been with us ever since, which is to say, for some 13 years.
+Denis Chang first joined our staff in 2005—year 2, when the event was just a weekend—and has been with us ever since.
 In the early 2000’s Denis attracted the attention and earned the gratitude of many students of the style by virtue of his high-quality transcriptions of solos by Django Reinhardt and other GJ masters, especially those of the extended Rosenberg clan.
-Next came the authoritative DVD’s produced by HyperHip Media: Jazz Manouche: The Art of Accompaniment, and the four volume Jazz Manouche: Technique & Improvisation.

-Since 2011 Denis has been building an even wider platform from which to do that sharing.
-His DC Music School offers an ever-widening selection of carefully crafted instructional videos in a variety of styles, including Gypsy jazz offerings from the very best of the genre, many of whom have been on our staff over the years.
-In these videos Denis rarely puts himself front and center, but here’s a rare exception to that rule:
+Since 2011 Denis has been building a wider platform from which to share.
+His DC Music School offers an incredible selection of carefully crafted instructional videos in a variety of styles, including Gypsy jazz offerings from the very best of the genre, many of whom have been on our staff over the years.
+In these videos Denis rarely puts himself in front of the camera.
+Here’s a rare exception:

 Denis will be the first to tell you that as useful as video and written materials are, there’s no substitute for face to face connection and music-making.
 Nor are we looking for one.
-Getting together to make music is what Denis’ own travels and studies have been all about.
-And the instructional materials he now makes available through DC Music School serve that same end: to give you the tools and the tunes to participate in the music making yourself.
+Getting together to make music is what Denis’ own travels and studies have been all about, and the instructional materials he now makes available through DC Music School serve that same end: to give you the tools and the tunes to participate in the music making yourself.
 When you do so with Denis Chang there’s no telling what tune you’ll come away singing—but whatever it is, you’ll likely be singing his praises.